Natural Body Healing

 Since everyone is different, a specific treatment to rebalance the body’s Qi flow may work for one person, but perhaps may not work for another.

-If you’re considering the Chinese herbal route, Nature’s Sunshine offers a wide range of Chinese herbal formulations that can really help improve both your physical and emotional symptoms.
+If you’re considering the herbal route, Nature’s Sunshine offers a wide range of herbal formulations that can really help improve both your physical and emotional symptoms.
 These include:

 Chinese Mineral Chi Tonic (Energy) - is a special blend of tonic herbs and naturally chelated trace minerals extracted from the plant vegetation of an ancient seabed.
 Nine Chinese herbs help support the systems that build physical, mental and emotional energy and support all of the body’s energy meridians and the adrenal glands.

-Peony & Cinnamon Combination – This is a Chinese combination of 12 herbs designed to support the needs of a stressed wood constitution (liver).
-The Chinese call this formula ‘tiao he’, which means ‘harmonising’.
-This formula supports both the digestive and nervous systems, optimising liver health and reducing stress.
+Catnip & Fennel Extract - This synergistic liquid combination of 2 time-honoured herbs formula supports both the digestive and nervous systems, optimising liver health and reducing stress.

 Tei Fu Essential Oil (Nervous) – This oil was developed and perfected by a Chinese herbalist several decades ago and was created using an ancient formula that was passed down in his family for more than 1,000 years.
 His secret formula was not for sale, a trait typical of older generation Chinese.
 This descendant realised the benefits of his family secret and decided it was too good to keep from others.
 Thus Nature’s Sunshine became the beneficiary of thousands of years of Chinese wisdom and herbal knowledge.